 The final step was building a policy that would limit access to data depending on specific user role parameters set ahead of time.
 These access policies are controlled by ALTR using Snowflake’s native functionality.
 This eliminates the need for a data engineer to write SQL code within Snowflake to determine access control—saving the team time, lowering risk of breach, and giving full transparency to user access.

-The Results – Greater Data Usage Visibility, Lower Risk
+The Results – Greater Customer PII Usage Visibility, Lower Risk

 Once the ALTR data access control policies are fully implemented, this retailer will gain increased visibility into user data access and lower risk of unauthorized access to customer PII.
 The data team will know that their sensitive data is protected both from internal users and external threats.
 It will also give the data team more time to focus on other projects because the process of adding or removing individual access becomes easier and less error prone.
 The retailer will also gain audit logs detailing which users accessed which data, when and how much, helping the company reply to an audit should it arise.